Our two hundred years of history as a business is both our foundation and the inspiration which teaches us to always be looking and thinking ahead.

 Bibby Line Group appoints John Cresswell as Chief Executive Officer to lead to Group through its next phase of growth and investment, taking over from Sir Michael Bibby who moves into a non-executive role after 25 years at BLG – 18 as Managing Director.

-Operating in 16 countries, employing 4,000 people Bibby Line Group’s continues to manage a robust and diverse £1billion portfolio of businesses industries including retail, financial services, distribution, shipping, marine and construction equipment hire.
+Operating in 16 countries, employing 4,000 people Bibby Line Group’s continues to manage a robust and diverse £1billion portfolio of businesses industries including retail, financial services, distribution, marine and construction equipment hire.